RaimundasR/my-docs/preview/README.md

-# CI/CD Automation for Documentation – Setup and Usage Guide
+# CI/CD Documentation Automation – Setup and Usage Guide

 ## Overview / Purpose
-This repository aims to provide a robust solution for automating the build, deployment, and management of documentation using Jekyll and GitHub Actions.
-It facilitates a seamless CI/CD process for documentation, ensuring that any changes made to the codebase are automatically reflected in the published documentation hosted on GitHub Pages.
-The repository leverages technologies such as Jekyll for static site generation, Ruby for dependency management, and GitHub Actions for workflow automation.
+This repository provides a comprehensive solution for automating the generation, deployment, and management of documentation using Jekyll and GitHub Actions.
+It streamlines a CI/CD pipeline for documentation, ensuring that all changes in the codebase are automatically reflected in the documentation hosted on GitHub Pages.
+Key technologies utilized include Jekyll for static site generation, Ruby for dependency fulfillment, and GitHub Actions for continuous integration and deployment automation.

 ## File Tree
 ```